underscoreio/underscoreio/src/html/_events/2015-06-11-advanced-scala-shapeless.md

     url:   https://docs.google.com/forms/d/1mDQUC_-9E6tENOVpt8fAFFaRRh-y_K9Gm-JL0_St4oY/viewform
     class: "btn-warning"
 banner: |
-  <strong>Applications close at 5pm on Friday 15th May (UK Time)!</strong><br>
+  <strong>Applications close at 11pm on Sunday 17th May (UK Time)!</strong><br>
   Unfortunately, due to high demand, this workshop is now over-subscribed.
-  We will allocate places randomly until we reach capacity and contact all applicants on Monday 18th May.
+  We will allocate places randomly until we reach capacity and contact all applicants on/before Tuesday 19th May.
 ---

 ### What